CALL FOR PAPERS

 Please be open and creative with the items you propose; all submissions concerning popular culture are considered.
 Additionally, if you have a panel that deserves special attention, please let me know in your letter or email so I can recommend it to the PCA administration.
 Basically, anything dealing with the South is fair game—film, novels, stories, poetry, theory, recipes, etc., anything remotely Southern fits the bill!

-Please submit a no more than a 250-word abstract to the PCA Database by December 7, 2012.
+Please submit a no more than a 250-word abstract to the PCA Database.

 Please feel free to contact me if you have questions or require additional information.